 Miso syrup is your cheat code to easily add umami and depth to a whole range of cocktails.

 A quick Google search for Miso flavor pairing affinities yields so many options it will make your head spin.
-From the simplest Dashi to Peanut Butter Cookies with 7,000+ reviews, and fish glazes to roasted winter root vegetables to caramel ice cream drizzles, Miso is a versatile and powerful tool to surprise and delight your guests.
+From the simplest Dashi to caramel ice cream drizzles, fish glazes, and Peanut Butter Cookies with 7,000+ reviews, Miso is a versatile and powerful tool to surprise and delight your guests.

 As a syrup, it’s just as generous.
 And while we love our base recipe for White Miso Syrup, we suggest thinking of it as a template, a jumping off point for your creativity—swap out the white sugar for alternative sweeteners like Agave or Jaggery.
 Try an aged Miso.
 Make a compound syrup, make a shrub…Go wild.

-Below are three recipes that show just a hint of what you can do with Miso syrup behind the bar.
+Below are three recipes that show just a hint of what Miso syrup can do behind the bar.
 Enjoy!

 Peanut Butter Miso Old Fashioned

-Peanut Butter and Miso Syrup double down on the savory and sweet combo in this Old Fashion riff.
-The fatwash provides a lush mouthfeel and the Umami highlights the Bourbon’s vanilla and caramel notes.
+Peanut Butter and Miso Syrup double down on the sweet and savory combo in this Old Fashioned riff.
+The fatwash provides a lush mouthfeel and the umami highlights the bourbon’s vanilla and caramel notes.

 Ingredients